disorderedmaterials/dissolve/docs/examples/benzene/step5.md

 Dissolve will now iterate for 1000 iterations and stop - you can see the estimated time to complete these 1000 steps in the status bar at the bottom of the main window.
 Now might be a good time to have a drink, or write that email you've been putting off.
 If you think 1000 iterations is going to take too long, press **Escape** to stop the simulation and go for 500 iterations instead.

+To see what's being calculated, open up the [`CalculateAxisAngle`](/userguide/modules/calculatedaxisangle) in a separate tab:

+> **Analysis** layer tab
+{: .action .action_tabs}
+> Double-click the [`CalculateAxisAngle`](/userguide/modules/calculatedaxisangle) module to open it in a separate tab {: ..action .action_mouse}

+We have three graphs - top-left is the radial distribution function between the centres-of-geometry of the benzene, while the bottom-left is the angle histogram of the z-axis angles (averaged over all distances).
+The main graph to the right shows the distance-angle map of the two quantities.
+You might want to explore the latter in 3D space, rather than a top-down view - you can change the view style for the plot in the toolbar at the top (change the view type from `XY` to `3D`).

-Once those iterations have completed, we need to do a bit of housekeeping.
+Once the iterations have completed, we need to do a bit of housekeeping.

 ### Snapshot the Current Data

-The restart file written by Dissolve as it runs stores all the information necessary to continue a stopped simulation, but there is no going back to a previous point in the simulation (e.g. to undo a bad analysis choice, or to reference earlier data) unless we have a suitable restart point to go back to.
-At any time we can write a new restart file from the GUI, independent of the standard restart file, and which we can keep to load in at a later date.

-Let's save the current data now:
+Let's save the current data now, as it represents our reference point to which we'll compare later on:

 > Simulation &#8680; Save Restart Point...
 {: .action .action_menu}
-> Enter a suitable name for your restart file (e.g. `reference.restart`) and click _Save_ {: .action .action_edit}
+> Change the filename to `reference.restart` and click _Save_
+{: .action .action_edit}

 ### Clear the Current Data